torsday/notebook/GLOSSARY.md

 ## Functional Tests

 Functional tests check a particular feature for correctness by comparing the results for a given input against the specification.
 Functional tests don't concern themselves with intermediate results or side-effects, just the result (they don't care that after doing x, object y has state z).
 They are written to test part of the specification such as, "calling function Square(x) with the argument of 2 returns 4".

+## General-Purpose Language

+A computer language that is broadly applicable across application domains, and lacks specialized features for a particular domain.

 ## GNU Make